 How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

-Finding exact screen coordinates is not a one-size-fits-all task.
-A Windows automation engineer needs physical pixel precision for AutoHotkey scripts.
-A macOS designer needs logical point values for Figma handoffs.
-A QA tester needs to translate between viewport-relative web coordinates and global monitor coordinates.
-This guide provides step-by-step workflows tailored to each platform and professional role.
+Finding screen coordinates is not one-size-fits-all.
+A Windows automation engineer wants physical pixels for AutoHotkey.
+A macOS designer needs logical points for Figma handoffs.
+A QA tester has to jump between viewport-relative web coordinates and global monitor coordinates.
+Below are step-by-step workflows for each platform and role.

 Open the Screen Coordinates ToolHow to Get Screen Coordinates on Windows 11

-Windows offers several built-in and third-party ways to find X/Y coordinates.
-The method you choose depends on whether you need a quick one-off measurement or a continuous live tracking workflow.
+Windows gives you several ways to grab X/Y coordinates.
+Pick based on whether you need a one-off measurement or continuous tracking.

 Method 1: Use the Built-In Screen Coordinates Tool (No Install)